Policies Unlawful Sexual Misconduct Policies and Procedures

 • Providing options for addressing and resolving complaints of unlawful sexual misconduct.

-Persons who believe that they have experienced unlawful sexual misconduct or have witnessed unlawful sexual misconduct of another community member are strongly encouraged to promptly bring the conduct to the attention of one of the individuals listed in the section entitled “Report Recipients.”
-The college will take prompt corrective action against any unlawful sexual misconduct by or against its community members.
+Persons who believe that they have experienced unlawful sexual misconduct or have witnessed unlawful sexual misconduct of another community member are strongly encouraged to promptly bring the conduct to the attention of the Title IX Coordinator or an employee of the college.
+The college will take prompt corrective 4 of 45 action against any unlawful sexual misconduct by or against its community members.
 All college community members are directed to implement and abide by the procedures outlined in this policy.

 If it is determined through an appropriate and prompt investigation that unlawful sexual misconduct has occurred, the college will take appropriate action reasonably calculated to end the behavior, and appropriately care for those who may have been harmed.
 Throughout the investigative process, the presumption shall be that the respondent is not responsible for the alleged conduct until a determination is made.
 Depending on circumstances and the severity of the conduct, corrective action will vary.
 Resolution steps could include a range of sanctions, up to and including expulsion (for students) and termination (for employees).